jasonhejna/howmanycupsofcoffee/readme.txt

 Step 4) Visit yourdomain.com/yourDirectoryName.
 Please note: The site is designed to work on mobile devices.
 You may find it usefull to bookmark the site as an app icon on your phone.

 Enjoy!

+howmanycupsofcoffee is being actively developed, check for updates often.
+To upgrade: save your config.php file someplace, replace all the other files and folders with the new content you download from https://github.com/jasonhejna/howmanycupsofcoffee.